lisardop/GSoC2021/README.md

 - aztecglyphrecognition.html

-It has a fancy label for upload files button.
+There is a fancy label for upload files button.
 When pressed it's hidden and 'Clear results' is shown instead.
 Then gets the results of the array from Mobilenet .py with a socket and print back them in the browser.
 In the meanwhile a gear gif is shown while waiting the predictions.

 # Instructions: